-- Hold a triad meeting with the teacher candidate and cooperating teacher early in the semester to sign paperwork, establish guidelines, and ensure placement adheres to standards. - Advocate for the teacher candidate's boundaries, recognizing that they do not need to be at the placement beyond 20 hours per week due to their other expectations. - Ensure the candidate has an on-site schedule planned for 20 hours per week, including time with a special education and general education teacher. - Conduct four observations using the online Lesson Observation Form (LOF) later in the semester, generally two in general education and two in special education. - Encourage the CT to also complete at least two formal observations via the Lesson Observation Form online. - Submit a final evaluation of the teacher candidate via the online form. - Submit Extended Practicum grades based on a Pass/Fail/Incomplete scale.
+- Hold a triad meeting with the teacher candidate and cooperating teacher early in the semester to sign paperwork, establish guidelines, and ensure placement adheres to standards. - Advocate for the teacher candidate's boundaries, recognizing that they do not need to be at the placement beyond 20 hours per week due to their other expectations. - Ensure the candidate has an on-site schedule planned for 20 hours per week, including time with a special education and general education teacher. - Conduct four observations using the Tevera Lesson Observation Form (LOF) later in the semester, generally two in general education and two in special education. - Submit a final evaluation of the teacher candidate via the online form. - Submit Extended Practicum grades based on a Pass/Fail/Incomplete scale.